If you will soon be having a baby, you may be able to give life to two people:

 Storing Cord Blood for Private Use

-- The likelihood that your baby will need the stored cord blood during the first 20 years of life is small - less than 4/100th of one percent.
+- it's very unlikely that your baby will need the stored cord blood during the first 20 years of life

 If you choose to bank your baby's cord blood privately, you should carefully consider the qualifications of the cord blood bank.
 The Parent's Guide to Cord Blood Foundation lists information about cord blood banks worldwide and suggests questions to ask a bank before storing your baby's cord blood.
 It also provides information about fees charged by the banks to collect and store the cord blood.